 Matthew is a commercial litigator with five years' post-qualification experience, primarily advising multinationals, insurers, partnerships and ultra-high net worth individuals before and during Court and arbitral proceedings.
 He also has experience conducting key forms of alternative dispute resolution, including mediation and contractual adjudications.

-- Advising two major insurers in Commercial Court proceedings concerning a $140m tower of insurance.
-Insurers are defending $70m claims concerning class actions and regulatory fines against the insured arising in the US;
+- advising two major insurers in Commercial Court proceedings concerning a $140 million tower of insurance.
+Insurers are defending $70 million claims concerning class actions and regulatory fines against the insured arising in the US;

 - advising producers and retailers in the wake of the global collapse of the Kew Media Group and the administration of Debenhams;